aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 As in the case of the :doc:`GAMs </core/gams/gam>`, the DataSources can be conceptually divided in two sets: one where the signals (number, type and dimensions) are fixed by design (e.g. :vcisdoxygenmccl:`LinuxTimer`); and another where the behaviour of the hardware is adapted to the signal characteristics of a given real-time application (e.g. :vcisdoxygenmccl:`FileReader`).

-DataSourceI can also use :doc:`registered structured types </core/objects/introspection>` as input/output signals (the strategy is identical to the one shown for the :doc:`GAMs </core/gams/gam>`).
+The DataSourceI can also use :doc:`registered structured types </core/objects/introspection>` as input/output signals (the strategy is identical to the one described for the :doc:`GAMs </core/gams/gam>`).

 Signal properties
 ~~~~~~~~~~~~~~~~~